 Q: Are there any other beetles that will eat beans?

 A: There is another pest that has the common name of bean beetle.
 The southern cowpea weevil is actually another beetle species, Callosobruchus maculatus.
 You will easily be able to tell the two apart, as the southern cowpea weevil is a flattish beetle that tends to be brownish black in coloration.
 They also cause different types of damage.
-While the Mexican bean beetle will attack the leaves of the plant, the southern cowpea weevil tends to go after the beans themselves.
+While the bean beetle will leave skeletonized leaves on your plant, the southern cowpea weevil tends to go after the beans themselves.
 Both are bad agricultural pests, but we’ll leave the topic of the cowpea weevil until another day!

 So, while they’re surprisingly cute, these destructive bean beetles have got to go.
-Have you encountered the Mexican bean beetle in your garden, and if so, did you try any of the techniques I’ve described today?
+Have you encountered this pest in your garden, and if so, did you try any of the techniques I’ve described today?
 Tell me in the comments below!